3emad/coupon_seeker/README.md

 coupon_seeker
 =============

-Mobile application that allows you to locate coupons around your position from different services.
+Mobile application that allows you to locate coupons around your position from different services